 Average Price: Most donuts are between 300-400 yen.

-Nearest Station: 1-minute walk from Azabu Juban Station (exit 1) (click on the Google Map for walking directions)
+Nearest Station: 1-minute walk from Azabu Juban Station (exit 1) (plan your route at the link and click on the Google Map below for walking directions)

 Floresta Nature Doughnuts